tinyplex/tinybase/site/guides/05_synchronization/2_using_a_synchronizer.md

 See the createWsServer function documentation for more details.

+Also note that there is a synchronizer-ws-server-simple module that contains a simple server implementation called WsServerSimple.
+Without the complications of listeners, persistence, or statistics, this is more suitable to be used as a reference implementation for other server environments.

 ## Synchronizing Over The Browser BroadcastChannel

 There may be situations where you need to synchronize data between different